ascander/dots/neovim.md

 This document contains notes/tasks/etc. as relevant to migrating from my current [LazyVim](https://github.com/ascander/nvim) distribution to one managed by Nix.
 A few goals:

-- Support for vim plugins as flake inputs, for updating outside of waiting for things to land in `nixpkgs`
+- Allow plugins as flake inputs
-- Managing all plugins, tree-sitter grammars, language servers, linters, etc. via Nix
+- Manage all plugins/executables via Nix
-- Configuring Neovim and plugins in Lua
+- Local Lua-based configuration for Neovim

-- Lazy loading of plugins as possible in Nix
+Waiting for Neovim plugins to land in `nixpkgs` is annoying, so I want to be able to define plugins as flake inputs and build them in an overlay.
+I've seen this approach in other Neovim flake-based setups, and I think it's a nice addition for plugins not in nixpkgs, and/or plugins that are more volatile.
+I want my Lua config to be updatable without regenerating the system, and my existing approach of using `mkOutOfStoreSymlink` is working just fine for me.

 ## Distribution

-Home manager programs.neovim using the neovim nightly overlay to use Neovim 0.10 as the package
+Home manager `programs.neovim` using [neovim-nightly-overlay](https://github.com/nix-community/neovim-nightly-overlay) for Neovim, plugins, and executables.
+Local Lua-based config symlinked using `mkOutOfStoreSymlink` for configuration.

 ## Plugins (check if migrated)